 Road Safety with Motorcycles

-Motorcycles are more prevalent in the warm spring weather, so it's a good time for a reminder about keeping the roads safe for everyone on two, four, or more wheels.
-Even though motorcycles account for 0.7% of all vehicle miles in the U.S., they make up 14% of all traffic fatalities.* As a Commercial Auto insurance provider, Philadelphia Insurance Companies (PHLY) has safety tips and resources to help drivers share the road safely!
+Motorcycle riders or passengers are injured or killed on average every six minutes in the United States every day, according to the National Safety Council (NSC).
+Even though motorcycles account for 0.7% of all vehicle miles in the U.S., they make up 14% of all traffic fatalities (NSC).
+As a Commercial Auto insurance provider, Philadelphia Insurance Companies (PHLY) has safety tips and resources to help drivers and riders share the road safely!

 Two main risks

-More than half of motorcycle accidents occur because the driver simply did not see the motorcyclist.
+More than half of motorcycle accidents occur because a car or truck driver simply did not see the motorcyclist, according to the National Highway Traffic Safety Administration (NHTSA).
 This can be due to a motorcyclist driving in a larger vehicle's blind spot.
-Also, motorists often look for other cars and trucks but overlook motorcycles due to their size and nimble driving patterns.
+Also, motorists often look for other cars and trucks but fail to notice motorcycles due to their size and nimble driving patterns.

-More than 40% of all collisions between motorcycles and other vehicles occur at intersections when the car/truck driver makes a left turn in front of a motorcycle.
+The second leading cause of accidents with motorcycles involves left hand turns.
+More than 40% of all collisions between motorcycles and other vehicles occur at intersections when the car/truck driver makes a left turn in front of a motorcycle (NHTSA).
 Failure to see the motorcycle or failure to accurately judge the speed of the motorcycle are the two main causes of this type of crash.

 For cars and trucks

 - Watch the road - put down your phone and be attentive.
-Scan far ahead of your vehicle and check your mirrors every three - five seconds.
-Be on the lookout for motorcycles.
+Scan far ahead of your vehicle and check your mirrors every three to five seconds.
+Be on the lookout for motorcycles

-- Be seen - avoid riding in another vehicle's blind spot, use your headlights, signal your lane changes and turns, and wear bright apparel to make it easy to see you.
+- Be seen - avoid riding in another vehicle's blind spot, use your headlights, signal your lane changes and turns, and wear bright apparel to make it easy for other drivers to see you

-- Braking - always be prepared for an emergency situation and use your rear brakes first when braking in an emergency situation.
+- Be prepared to brake - always be prepared for an emergency situation and use your rear brakes first when braking in an emergency situation

 IMPORTANT NOTICE - The information and suggestions presented by Philadelphia Indemnity Insurance Company in this E-Brochure is for your consideration in your loss prevention efforts.
 They are not intended to be complete or definitive in identifying all hazards associated with your business, preventing workplace accidents, or complying with any safety related, or other, laws or regulations.
 You are encouraged to alter them to fit the specific hazards of your business and to have your legal counsel review all of your plans and company policies.